 - 2a / 2b Revenue Support Grant / Business Rates Following the introduction of the Business Rates Retention Scheme the local share of business rates will be uplifted by RPI each year until the system is reset in 2020 this is shown in line 2b.
 The full reduction in grant is therefore applied to the element that is provided through the Revenue Support Grant, which is detailed in Line 2a.
 This Council's Revenue Support Grant reduces to nil in 2019/20.
-The Government have made an adjustment in 2019/20 whereby the grant is reduced by £250,000 this is reflected in line 2a. - Budget (Surplus) / Deficit This illustrates the gap between the budget and the total resources available before identifying budget framework savings. - Savings to be identified This identifies the total resources that are required to balance the budget in future years after 2016/17. - Town Centre Initiatives This relates to parking incentives and / or other town centre related items.
-Due to the short term nature this is being funded from the General Fund working balance rather than forming part of the base budget. - Transitional Grant This relates to additional funding that has been made available in the form of a transitional grant from Government to ease the pace of reductions during the first 2 years of the settlement for councils with the sharpest reductions in Revenue Support Grant. - 3.3 From Table 1 it can be seen that the Council's budget delivery framework will need to deliver £1,522,000 of savings in 2016/17 to maintain a balanced budget.
-The assumptions will need to be kept under close review during 2016/17.
-The identified savings are summarised in Chart 1:
+The Government have made an adjustment in 2019/20 whereby the grant is reduced by £250,000 this is reflected in line 2a. - 3 Budget (Surplus) / Deficit This illustrates the gap between the budget and the total resources available before identifying budget framework savings. - 5 Savings to be identified This identifies the total resources that are required to balance the budget in future years after 2016/17. - 8a Town Centre Initiatives This relates to parking incentives and / or other town centre related items.
+Due to the short term nature this is being funded from the General Fund working balance rather than forming part of the base budget. - 8b Transitional Grant This relates to additional funding that has been made available in the form of a transitional grant from Government to ease the pace of reductions during the first 2 years of the settlement for councils with the sharpest reductions in Revenue Support Grant. - 3.3 From Table 1 it can be seen that the Council's budget delivery framework has had to deliver £1,522,000 of savings in 2016/17 to maintain a balanced budget.
+These savings are summarised in Chart 1: